 What Is a Thermal Stress Crack in Windows?

 Thermal stress cracks occur where there is a significant temperature change in the glass.
 The particles of the glass will expand when heated and contract when cooled, and sometimes the degree and stress of this expansion and contraction is too much for the glass to handle.
-Much the same way if you poured cold water into a glass fresh out of the dishwasher, the rapid change in temperature will crack it.
+Much the same way if you poured cold water into a glass fresh out of the dishwasher, the rapid change in temperature will make the window crack on its own.

 In most windows, the edge of the glass is covered by a frame.
 The frame shields those last inches of glass from sunlight and other heating sources, leaving them significantly cooler (or warmer, depending on the weather) than the rest of the pane.
 When the center of the window pane expands and contracts in response to temperature changes, it pushes and pulls against these last few inches of glass.
 This pushing and pulling causes tension towards the edges.
 If this tension is too much, a thermal stress crack will form perpendicular to the edge of the glass.